Google Analytics tags

 Clip Location

-The fused section can be ground off with a moto-tool or cut loose with a utility knife.
-The clips can be brittle so one or more may crack when releasing them.
-This seems to not be a big issue as the glass facia seems to hold on well with a cracked clip or two.
-When reassembling there is no need to remelt the clips, they hold on just fine by spring action as is.
+The fused section can be ground off with a Moto-Tool or cut loose with a utility knife.
+The clips can be brittle, so one or more may crack when releasing them.
+This isn't a big issue, as the glass lens appears to hold on well with a cracked clip or two.
+When reassembling, there is no need to remelt the clips; they hold on just fine by spring action as is.

-If you decide to clean the mirrored reflector use a very soft and clean microfiber cloth such as used to clean eyeglasses as it is easily scratched.
+If you decide to clean the mirrored reflector, use a very soft and clean microfiber cloth, such as one used to clean eyeglasses, as it is easily scratched.
 I also recently came across a chrome paint maker that may be useful in touching up the mirror-like reflective coating inside the headlight pod.
-I have not tried this product but it seems promising for repairing mirror reflective coatings on glass or plastic.
+I have not tried this product, but it seems promising for repairing mirror reflective coatings on glass or plastic.
 I would test it first and evaluate the results before trying it on a lens pod reflector.

 https://www.arromark.com/manufactured-product-lines/flomaster-mirror-finish